 On most cameras, the exposure window is fixed to the central portion of the scene (figure 8).
-Some Baxall cameras allow you to choose several different windows, and some cameras allow you to completely control the size/position of the window and the amount of exposure compensation applied to the selected area (OSD series cameras).
+Some baxall cameras allow you to choose several different windows (X series cameras); and some cameras allow you to completely control the size/position of the window and the amount of exposure compensation applied to the selected area (OSD series cameras).
+Figure 7 shows the range of selectable BLC windows available on Baxall X series cameras.